YaminArefeen/spark_mrm_2021/README.md

 Self-contained code and instructions to generate each of the figures can be found in the folders for each figure.

+The dependencies of the conda enviornment used to run these experiments can be found in **requirements.txt** and can be used to create an identical enviornment to run experiments.

 ## Figure 4: Pseudo-replica esque Technique for Evaluating SPARK and GRAPPA

 Applies a process similar to the pseudo replica technique desribed in "Comprehensive Quantification of Signal-to-Noise Ratio and g-Factor for Image-Based and k-Space-Based Parallel Imaging Reconstructions" to compare GRAPPA and SPARK reconstructions on a single axial slice from an MPRAGE acquisition.